drocheam/optrace/docs/source/usage/overview.rst

 Spectral plots (spectrum, refractive index, ray coloring) use a spectral colormap that maps wavelength values to their corresponding colors.
-For the visible range, this leads to a rainbow-like mapping.
+This leads to a rainbow-like mapping for the visible range.

-When working in the infrared or ultraviolet region, they would be mapped to a similar hue and a nearly black color.
+The default spectral mapping is inappropriate for working in the infrared or ultraviolet region.
-To make different values discernible, a custom mapping function should be supplied instead.
-One example could be:
+A custom mapping for better value differentiation is supplied by:

 .. testcode::